 - AEZ v1 (2014.03.15): Initial definition.
-Submitted to the CAESAR competition. - AEZ v1.1 (2014.04.29): A minor revision to correct various v1 typos. - AEZ v2 (2014.08.17): A major revision, the enciphering algorithm MEM was replaced by EME4.
+Submitted to the CAESAR competition.
+AEZ v1.1 (2014.04.29): A minor revision to correct various v1 typos. - AEZ v2 (2014.08.17): A major revision.
+The enciphering algorithm MEM was replaced by EME4.
 While no problems were ever found with MEM, the move facilitates two major gains: (a) the cost is reduced from from 1.8 times that of AES to 1.0 times that of AES, while (b) all use of the AES-inverse operation is removed from AEZ.
-Also, EME4 is simpler, and the entire spec was correspondingly simplified. - AEZ v3 (2014.09.22): To simplify implementations the (M_x, M_y) pair of blocks is now taken from the end of the string being enciphered/deciphered instead of the beginning.
+Also, EME4 is simpler, and the entire spec was correspondingly simplified.

+- AEZ v3 (2014.09.22): A modest revision.
+To simplify implementations the (M_x, M_y) pair of blocks is now taken from the end of the string being enciphered/deciphered instead of the beginning.
 Round keys were simplified.
 To minimize latency and facilitate fast rejection of invalid ciphertexts, both X and Δ are added to M_x .
 Support is added for vector valued-AD, which entailed enriching AEZ-hash and removing Format(), EXTNS, and the upper limit on ABYTES.
-Functions (FF0, EME4, AHash, AMac) were renamed to (AEZ-tiny, AEZ-core, AEZ-hash, AEZ-prf). - AEZ v4 (2015.08.29): A minor revisions, the Extract() procedure was rewritten to be conceptually simpler and ensure that knowledge of some subkeys (I, J, or L) won't imply knowledge of others.
+Functions (FF0, EME4, AHash, AMac) were renamed to (AEZ-tiny, AEZ-core, AEZ-hash, AEZ-prf). - AEZ v4 (2015.08.29): A minor revision.
+The Extract() procedure was rewritten to be conceptually simpler and ensure that knowledge of some subkeys (I, J, or L) won't imply knowledge of others.
 The default key length was changed to 48 bytes.
 The XEX construction, instead of XE, is now used in AEZ-hash.
-The above changes frustrate a birthday attack described by Leurent [23] (but, as before, we make no claims for beyond-birthday-bound security).
+It was hoped that this would help frustrate a key-recovery birthday attack described by Fuhr, Leurent, and Suder [18], but it was later shown by Chaigneau and Gilbert that such birthday attacks remain [11].
 Offset conventions in E were modified for aesthetic reasons.
+AEZ v4.1 (2015.10.14): Housecleaning: fixed two typos in the pseudocode (lines 403, 408) and some minor textual edits.
+Update of performance claims to reflect newer CPUs.
+No algorithmic changes.
+AEZ v4.2 (2016.09.15): Some notational tweaks in response to comments.
+Added mention of some recent attacks.
+No algorithmic changes.